imprasadpatil/imprasadpatil/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Prasad_Patil-green)](https://imprasadpatil.github.io/myportfolio/)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-imprasadpatil-yellow)](https://stackoverflow.com/)

-I'm
+I am Prasad Patil👨, working as a 💻Software Trainer & Educator🎓📚

+I have around 3 years of experience with different Frontend and Backend Technologies.
+Also working as a Freelance Corporate and Online Trainer and Mentoring for Multiple Technology and IT Career

 Full Stack Solution Architect
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high-profile websites.
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure), database(MongoDB, Cassandra, Mysql), CI/CD(Docker, Kubernetes)

 Visitor Count
 ![Visitor Count](https://profile-counter.glitch.me/imprasadpatil/count.svg)